mjbradvica/personal-website-articles/public-speaking/get-insurded-1-2.md

 ## Developer Insurance

 Similar to the real-life products from the previous slide-we as developers have an array of insurance products available to us.
-The ones we are responsible for are Unit, Integration, and End-To-End.
+The ones we are primarily responsible for are Unit, Integration, and End-To-End.

 Just a side note, when I refer to an End-To-End test I am talking about something you would write in Cypress for Node or Playwright for dotnet or Java.
 These are used when you have some front-end framework that involves your router or needs to make an API.
 So I'm referring to that when I say, "End-To-End".